Asareen123/Authorizer-/AUTHORIZER.md

 ## Steps :
 1. Host Authorizer instance and get client id and Authorizer URL after logging in .

-2. On opening the code , goto terminal and get to the src file. :  cd my-react-app cd src.
+2. After cloning the code , goto terminal and get to the src file. : cd src.

 ---
 3. Now first install via: